ViniciusPiresB/github-oauth-example/README.md

 npm run dev
 ```

-After login, you'll receive a user token in your url, can be changed in file "src/controllers/authGithubController" in line 25.
+Access your localhost in your browser.